pcarbo/genetic-data-analysis-rcc-1/episodes/03-pca-project.md

 set") onto the PCs computed previously from a different set samples (the "training set").

-###Ensuring a consistent encoding for the test genotypes
+### A. Ensuring a consistent encoding for the test genotypes

 In order to be able to apply our PCA results to a new set of genotype samples, we need to make sure that they are represented, or *encoded*,